garrett-huggins/E-Commerce-Shop/README.md

 3. Configure the Database Connection

 - Open the `config.php` file in the project folder.
 - Update the database connection details (DB_HOST, DB_USER, DB_PASSWORD, DB_NAME) with your MySQL credentials.
-Leave this as is if you are using XAMPP or WAMP.
+The default is `ecommerce_db` for the database name.
+  > Note: This only needs to be changed if you want to use a different database name.

 4. Run the Application